vcastro/phenorm_workshop/phenorm_workshop.md

     ## 5  1000000008      M               20     189         35        1             0
     ## 6  1000000087      M               52     119         10        0             0

-The dataset contains a patient id (patient_num), sex, age, and 4 EHR
+The data set contains a patient id (patient_num), sex, age, and 4 EHR
 variables: num_enc is the number of healthcare encounters, num_asthma is the number of asthma diagnosis, num_copd is the number of diagnosis for COPD and num_albuterol is the count of albuterol drug prescriptions or dispenses.
 We will utilize these 4 EHR variables to run the PheNorm procedure.

-Let’s look at a scatterplot of num_enc and num_asthma:
+Let’s look at a scatter plot of num_enc and num_asthma:

 ``` r
 plot(d$num_enc, d$num_asthma,